Mixpanel Group Analytics allows behavioral data analysis by selected groups, as opposed to individual users.

 Group Analytics Profiles

-Much like a people profile, Group Analytics profiles are a collection of properties and event history specific to a group.
+Much like a user profile, Group Analytics profiles are a collection of properties and event history specific to a group.

 Group Profiles have an activity feed that shows the events performed by users in a group, and it displays the properties unique to that group.